MagGeo/MagGeo/README.md

 # Getting help

-**MagGeo** is work in progress and we are constantly making improvements that you call follow up in the commints made in the pubic GitHub repo.
-For general enquiries, trouble using **MagGeo**, scientific concepts behind, suggestion, bugs or improvements please email: [Fernando.Benitez@st-andrews.ac.uk](mailto:Fernando.Benitez@st-andrews.ac.uk), [ud2@st-andrews.ac.uk](mailto:ud2@st-andrews.ac.uk), <jed.long@uwo.ca>
+**MagGeo** is work in progress and we are constantly making improvements that you call follow up with the commints made in the pubic GitHub repo.
+For general enquiries, scientific concepts, suggestions, bugs or improvements using **MagGeo** please email: [Fernando.Benitez@st-andrews.ac.uk](mailto:Fernando.Benitez@st-andrews.ac.uk), [ud2@st-andrews.ac.uk](mailto:ud2@st-andrews.ac.uk), <jed.long@uwo.ca>

 # References